 This village just off the A1 was the setting for a romantic tale involving John Bunyan.
 A young woman called Agnes Beaumont lived at a farmhouse, now called Beaumonts.
 It lies to the right a short way down a private road leading to Edworth Manor Farms and the church.
 The house has been much extended in recent years and is privately owned, although a public footpath passes the front door.

 Recently released from goal, Bunyan was an itinerant preacher and Agnes and her brother became devoted followers.
 She would attend his meetings despite the disapproval of her father, John Beaumont.
 On one occasion, Bunyan himself gave her a lift on horseback to a meeting in Gamlingay.
 On her return, her father bolted the door against her and she spent the night in a barn, later taking refuge with her brother.
 A few days later her father was seized with a fatal illness and died.
 There were rumours that John Beaumont had been poisoned and suspicion fell upon Agnes.
-An enquiry was called and the coroner, clearly impressed by her beauty and character, declared her completely innocent and her accusers were confounded.
+An enquiry was called and the coroner, clearly impressed by her beauty and character, declared her completely innocent.
 In later life Agnes became Mrs Story, and is buried at Hitchin Baptist Church in Hertfordshire.

 At the corner of Church Lane (MK44 3SU), adjacent to the churchyard, is a handsome house dated 1642, which was the home of John Howard (1726-1790), the prison reformer.
 It is much as it was in Howard's day except that an extra room has been added each side.
 In the garden, but not visible, is a strange lead statue of a gamekeeper on skates, which may have been a gift to Howard after his first visit to Russia.

 Born at Hackney in London, Howard inherited a considerable fortune and for a time lived the life of a benevolent country gentleman.
 Appointed High Sheriff of Bedford in 1773, one of his duties was to look into the state of prisons in the county.
 Appalled by what he found, Howard immediately began a series of journeys to study prison conditions, which continued until his death in 1790.
-His work began in Britain and extended to almost every country in Europe.
+His work began in Britain but extended to almost every country in Europe.
 He assembled a great volume of information on overcrowding, disease, torture, malnutrition and general degradation.
 His book The State of the Prisons was first published in 1777 and was extended with successive editions as he acquired further information.
 He had numerous adventures including an attack by Turkish pirates in the Mediterranean, where Howard himself took over the only cannon and drove them off.
 In January 1790, he finally succumbed to smallpox at Cherson, in the Ukraine, where he is buried.

 In St Mary's Church, Howard is remembered by a simple marble tablet inscribed Christ is my hope on the north wall in a curtained area behind the organ.
 There is a much more elaborate memorial to Samuel Whitbread, founder of the brewery, who was a kinsman of Howard and supported his work in parliament.
 It is by John Bacon, who carved the statue of Howard in St Paul's cathedral.
 The Whitbread family built or restored many of the cottages in the village.
 These are indicated by roundels with the letters S W and the date.